bmurdata/NYCGovJobSearch/README.md

 # About

  This project provides a list of jobs from the NYC Jobs search site, grouped by category, agency, and more.
-In addition, it provides a direct link to jobs, something the website does not directly support.
+In addition, it provides a direct shareable link to jobs, something the website does not directly support.

- Sample CSV files are in sample_Outputs folder.
-Sample JSON files are provided in DataScraper.

  The main project script(jobCheck.py) outputs JSON and CSV files.By default, it scrapes the job search pages for information on jobs by agency only, including links.
-Optionally, job links can then be scraped(referred to as Job or joblink scrapes) to get more information, as well as full details.

- In addition, there is also a multithread version of scraping job link data, which is provided as an option for those who can take advantage of multiple threads.
-Once the job scrape is done, the command will automatically output the command to do this.
-This represents a large performance increase!
+ To get full job details from JSON files, run getJobDetails.py.
+This can optionally run multiple threads, and check a database to avoid duplicate work.
+Help files are linked below.

+ Sample output files are in the sample_Outputs folder.

  Agency names were taken from [NYC Open Data Civil List](https://data.cityofnewyork.us/City-Government/Civil-List/ye3c-m4ga), by using the [SODA Api](https://dev.socrata.com/foundry/data.cityofnewyork.us/kpav-sd4t), which uses the SoQL SQL based query language.

  # Current Progress
    - Web scraping of search page, as well as following job links.